/_resources/js/dcsa.js

 Health Plan Waiver

-No. The health plan waiver is not an option when enrolled under an MSU health plan regardless of whether they are enrolled as an employee or as a dependent.
+No. The health plan waiver is not an option when enrolled under an MSU health plan regardless of whether you are enrolled as an employee or as a dependent.

 Eligibility

-No. MSU only allows coverage under one plan per employee, so you can either both have your own plans or have one plan with one of you being listed as a dependent on the other's plan.
-(You may wish to cover the entire family on one plan to reduce the amount of your employee premium contributions.)
+No. MSU only allows coverage under one health plan, per employee, so you can either both have your own plans or have one plan with one of you being listed as a dependent on the other's plan.

 CVS Caremark Prescription Drug Plan

 No. If you are enrolled in any of the active MSU health plans, you'll automatically be covered by the CVS Caremark prescription drug plan.
-When you retire, individuals eligible for the Humana plans will have prescription drug coverage included as a part of that plan and will no longer be covered by CVS/Caremark.
+When you retire, individuals eligible for the MSU Medicare Advantage Plan (MAPD) or the MSU Non-Medicare Plan will have prescription drug coverage included as a part of that plan and will no longer be covered by CVS Caremark.

 ©